The Schrödinger equation

 solved with a machine learning approach

 One-body The one-body density determines the probability of finding a particle at a certain distance from another particle.
-Here, applied on quantum dots with machine learning prediction to the left.
+Here, applied on quantum dots with machine learning prediction to the left and classical method to the right

 \[\hat{\mathcal{H}}\Psi=E\Psi\]